suzannejmatthews/PDC-Unplugged/content/activities/oddEvenTranspositionSort.md

 ## Original Author/link

-Originally Described by Adam Rifkin (1994), with a separate description by Michelle Moore (Moore2000)
+Originally Described by Adam Rifkin (Rifkin1994), with a separate description by Michelle Moore (Moore2000).
+(Bachelis1994) also presents the sort as a "compare-exchange sort".
+We extrapolate on (Rifkin1994), since it is well described.

 No web-link to independent description available.
 However, (Sivilotti2003) employed the exercise in a summer workshop for middle school girls, and